rolfen/gnome-deps-light/README.md

 They are very simple yet relatively big packages, in particular a video animation and some documentation seldom used, so we could get away with it.

-So I created this "fake", empty package which "provides" these dependencies, thereby tricking the package manager into allowing me to uninstall them.
+So I created this "fake", empty package which "provides" these dependencies and also "conflicts" with them thereby triggering the package manager to uninstall them.

 ## A package, where?